In Depth Baby Product Reviews Led by a Pediatrician

 Weight 12.0 lb

 The Cambria 2 did not score well overall or in key metrics like ease of use or quality.
+It is hard to get excited about features that pale in comparison to other options.
+But it aligns with what you'd expect for the price.
 The Chicco KidFit Zip Air Plus 2-in-1 offers more in every metric and could be one you try to stretch your budget for if you hope for more beyond crash scoring.
 However, if your budget is tight and you can't find a good sale or need a second seat for occasional use, the Cambri is one parents can feel good about.
+If you need to save money and want something travel-friendly, the BubbleBum is a Top Pick for travel in our book.

 Read more: Diono Cambria 2 review